 Revv is also mobile-friendly, which means that the whole website will resize itself to fit whatever size device you're using.
 You can test this out by grabbing the side of your browser window and dragging it back and forth.
 Notice how the background image on your landing page changes size and dimensions as you make your window smaller and larger.
-You'll need to design your background image so that it looks great on the vast majority of screen sizes, both horizontally and vertically-oriented.
+You'll need to design your background image so that it looks great on a wide variety of screen sizes that are both horizontally and vertically oriented.

 Background images are hidden on mobile devices to save space and keep your donors focused on your donation form.
 Remember to not rely on the background photo to convey critical information because donors who are using mobile devices won’t be able to see it.